Occupation Report ยท Public Sector & Social Care

 Your personalised plan

-Police Officers score 18/100 on average — but your score depends on seniority, location, and skills.
+Police Officers score 18/100 on average — but your number depends on seniority, sector, and whether Crime Recording & Report Writing is most of your week or a corner of it.

 Not a Police Officer?
 Check your own score.